 Different types of scratches

-When I refer to “scratches”, there’s actually a few different variations.
-Some, or all of these combined, can completely ruin the finish of your paint.
 Modern multi-stage base/clear paint jobs don’t magically get “dull” over time.
 They get scratched.
 Thousands of micro scratches will give the illusion of dull or oxidized paint.
-The good news is that most of these can be repaired with a proper paint correction.

-Random Isolated Deep Scratches (RIDS)
+1. Random Isolated Deep Scratches (RIDS)

 The most common defect of all when people refer to their paint being scratched.
 These are large, deep, and in random places rather than a uniform pattern.
-Sometimes they’ll be lighter and barely dig into the clear coat, while other times they’ll go right through to the base (color) coat.

-The worst ones cut right to the primer or even bare metal!
 Every random scratch is different.
 Some can be polished out, some can be minimized, and others are just too deep to fix without a trip to the body shop.

-Swirl marks
+2. Swirl marks

 The only vehicles out there that don’t have swirl marks are either owned by someone who got lucky with their brand new car (many new vehicles leave the dealership with swirl marks already present!) or someone with a passion for detailing.
-I can always tell when someone has put in the time to learn how to properly care for their paint job.

 Swirl marks are small, circular scratches that are only noticeable under direct sunlight or a spotlight.
 They appear to be circular, but they actually aren’t.
-They’re thousands of tiny scratches that reflect in the shape of the light that’s pointed at the paint.
-In most cases that light is the sun or a round spotlight, so they’ve picked up the popular term “swirls”.
+They’re thousands of tiny scratches that present themselves in the shape of the light that’s pointed at the paint.

 Most of the time these are caused by improper washing and drying techniques.

-Marring
+3. Marring

 This is the one that often gets confused with a vehicle’s paint being dull or oxidized.
 While oxidizing does still exist in modern times, it was much more common with old single stage paint jobs.

 Remember when you’d see a pink car that used to be red or a grey car that used to be black?
 That was the top layer of paint being oxidized from the sun.
 We don’t see this as much today thanks to the UV protection of the clear coat.
-When you do see it on a modern vehicle, it’s highly likely that the clear coat has failed and needs to be repainted.

 When an abrasive rubs against the surface, it makes it look dull or grayish.
 This is considered marring.
 Marring is actually a pattern of millions of microscopic scratches.
 An extreme example would be sanding marks from sandpaper.

-Holograms
+4. Holograms

 Holograms are the least common of the bunch.
 They’re typically caused by improper buffing with a rotary polisher and a wool pad.
 This is very common to see on cars that have been repainted at body shops.

 To save time during the final sanding and buffing stage, they’ll end it a bit early and use a filler wax to cover up any remaining imperfections.
-As detailers, we know that one more refinement stage of polishing is required to achieve the perfect finish.

-Many people will confuse a hologram with swirl marks.
-They do look quite similar when you’re standing still.
 The way to identify a hologram is to move the light across the panel.
 Do circular marks keep spawning in a uniform pattern as it moves?
 Those are swirl marks.
-If the marks dance around up and down, back and forth in ghost-like fashion when you move the light, those are holograms.

-Which vehicles are easier to scratch?
+Which vehicles are easiest to scratch?

 Some paint jobs are easier to scratch, or easier to see scratches than others.
 Paint hardness and color are the main variables here.